OPEN UNIVERSITY MALAYSIA

 "University For All", the Open University Malaysia (OUM) has "Lifelong Learning Programme" for senior citizens and the disabled.
 This programme, implemented in 2005, incorporated a special scheme for those aged 55 and above and the disabled, who need only pay half the tuition fees.

-primary school certificate may seem absurd to people who are used to
+without even a primary school certificate may seem absurd to people who are

-IT infrastructure is up to the level expected anf the university goes overseas in line with the governmentís goal of making Malaysia a centre for educational excellence.
+IT infrastructure is up to the level expected and the university goes overseas in line with the governmentís goal of making Malaysia a centre for educational excellence.

-The normal programmes OUM hace are diploma and degrees.
+The normal programmes OUM have are diploma and degrees.

 All programmes are accredited with LAN.
 Among those accredited are :